michaelloudermilk/ml/Installation-and-Update.md

 By default, the installation script ensures that the application settings and data (logs, pictures, encryption key, etc.) will be stored outside the docker container (```/home/unms/data```).
 This will enable you to back up that data, and more importantly, this will enable you to perform any future UNMS upgrades without any data loss.

 #### SSL Certificate
 By default, UNMS uses [Let's Encrypt](letsencrypt.org) to create an SSL certificate for its domain name.
 The certificate is saved under ```/home/unms/data/cert/live```.
-It's possible to replace the certificate with your own if required.
+You can replace the certificate with your own if required to do so.

 #### Devices Latency
 By default, connected devices ping the UNMS host to check latency.
-This requires ping to be allowed on the UNMS host to work.
+This requires ping to be allowed on the UNMS host for UNMS to work.

 ## Windows, OS X